 - Taking long breaks from applying after being turned down.

-These are not signs of lacking talent.
+These behaviors are not indicators of low skill or professional competence.
 They’re signs of rejection sensitivity at work.

 The Career Cost of Rejection Sensitivity